SPAD S.XIII: RFC

-During December 1917, No 23 Squadron of the Royal Flying Corps (RFC) equipped with the SPAD S.XIII, retaining them until April 1918 when it re-equipped with the Dolphin, while No. 19 Squadron (officially equipped with the earlier S.VII) also operated at least a single S.XIII for a time.
-It was alleged by Andrews that the type was sometimes used as an interim fighter while awaiting the delivery of British-built aircraft.
+During December 1917, No.23 Squadron Royal Flying Corps (RFC) equipped with the SPAD S.XIII and retaining them until April 1918 when it re-equipped with the Dolphin, while No. 19 Squadron (equipped with the earlier S.VII) also operated at least one S.XIII for a time.
+The type was used as an interim fighter while awaiting delivery of British-built aircraft.

-In his memoir Sagittarius Rising, Cecil Lewis described an aerial competition between himself and a SPAD flown by Guynemer, while Lewis was flying an SE5, "Their speeds were almost identical, but the high-compression Spad climbed quicker.
+In his memoir Sagittarius Rising, Cecil Lewis described an aerial competition between himself and a SPAD flown by Guynemer, and Lewis in an SE5, "Their speeds were almost identical, but the high-compression Spad climbed quicker.
 After the race was over, Guynemeyer and I held a demonstration combat over the aerodrome.
 Again I was badly worsted.
 Guynemeyer was all over me.
 In his hands the Spad was a marvel of flexibility.
 In the first minute I should have been shot down a dozen times".

 Corpo Aeronautico Militare

 The S.XIII was also acquired by Italy for the Corpo Aeronautico Militare.
-Andrews has claimed that Italian pilots expressed an overall preference for another French-built fighter, the Hanriot HD.1, which was more maneuverable but considerably less powerful in comparison.
-Belgium also operated the S.XIII; one Belgian ace, Edmond Thieffry, came to prominence while piloting the type.
-After the end of the war, the S.XIII was also exported to further nations, including Japan, Poland and Czechoslovakia.
+Italian pilots expressed a preference for another French-built fighter, the Hanriot HD.1, which was more maneuverable but less powerful.
+Belgium also operated the S.XIII and one Belgian ace, Edmond Thieffry, came to prominence while piloting the type.
+After the end of the war, the S.XIII was also exported, including to Japan, Poland and Czechoslovakia.